Races set for mayor, City Council and School Committee in Auburn

 CITY COUNCIL

 Ward 1: Councilor Holly Lasagna is seeking re-election to a second term after being elected in 2017.
-She will face challenger Michael Farrell.
-According to his Facebook page, Farrell is self-employed.
+She will face challenger Michael Farrell, a former two-term city councilor serving most recently in 2011.

 Ward 2: Councilor Bob Hayes is seeking re-election to a second term, but he will have competition from Tim MacLeod.